brachtlab/mephisto-heterozygosity-analysis/README.md

 This pipeline performs recombination detection in reads from a sam file.
 Below are the steps and scripts used in the process:

 ### 2.1 Map Reads to Genome:
-- If you haven't already, follow step 1 above to map reads reads onto the (haploid) genome, generating the following SAM files:
+- Follow step 1.1 above to map the heterozygote (parental) reads reads onto the (haplotype 1) genome, generating the following SAM file for identifying the haplotype 2 snps:
   - `P3.sam`
-  - `P3.1.sam`
-  - `P3.3.sam`

 -Then, follow steps 2-4 above, to generate .vcf files for the next step.

 ### 2.2 Identify the snps in haplotype 2: